 You must address all assessment criteria in your application.
-The committee will assess your application based on the weighting given to each criterion.
+The Committee will assess your application based on the weighting given to each criterion.
+The sub-criterion are individually weighted, as indicated.

 The application form asks questions that relate to the assessment criteria below.
-The amount of detail and supporting evidence you provide in your application should be relative to the project size, complexity and grant amount requested.
-You should provide evidence to support your answers - for more detail, refer section 7.1 - Attachments to the application.
+The detail and supporting evidence you provide in your application should be relative to the project size, complexity and grant amount requested.
+You should provide evidence to support your answers.
 The application form displays character limits for each response.